ionutrogojan/asm-book/variable-declaration.md

 Some assemblers allow programmers to specify custom sections, but for the sake of simplicity, we will use the most common sections available in all assemblers.

 These sections hold data who's memory allocation persists for the entirety of the program's execution.
-Not all sections consist of canstant variables, but all sections declare variables of a specific size which may not be changed.
+Not all sections consist of constant variables, but all sections declare variables of a specific size which may not be changed.

 Lastly, variables declared in these sections can be accessed at any point of the program execution which might make you think they are in a global scope.